ghishadow/gnome-desktop-programming/md/allocations.md

 In C, allocations come in two forms.
 By using some amount of your threads stack, or by using a heap allocator such as malloc() and free().
-Sometimes it is hard to know which to use, so I'd like to set out some guidelines to help you make the right choice.
+Sometimes it is hard to know which to use, so I\'d like to set out some guidelines to help you make the right choice.

 First, lets compare what stack and heap allocations do.